derekjgriffith/MORTICIA/README.md

  conditions can be chosen explicitly or generated randomly on the basis of the theatre climatology.

 ## Tools
- MORTICIA tools include utilities for building
+ ``MORTICIA`` tools include utilities for building
  + theatre boundaries and climatologies,
  + theatre topography
  + target geometry and optical characteristics
  + sensor characteristics
+ + radiant environment maps (using the libRadtran radiative transfer code)

 ## Documentation
- Code documentation for MORTICIA is generated using [Sphinx](http://sphinx-doc.org).
+ Code documentation for ``MORTICIA`` is generated using [Sphinx](http://sphinx-doc.org).

+## Installation and Requirements
+ ``MORTICIA`` has been developed largely in Python 2.7 and has not yet been testing in Python 3.X.
+ A working installation of [libRadtran](http://www.libradtran.org) is required to compute radiant environment maps and atmospheric transmittance.
+In the Monte carlo/statistical mode of operation, a compute cluster is generally required to achieve adequate sampling in a reasonable time.
+Parallel computation is performed using the [`ipyparallel`](https://ipyparallel.readthedocs.org/en/latest/) package, which works in IPython/Jupyter notebooks as well as other Python launch modes.

+``MORTICIA`` has been developed using the [Anaconda](https://www.continuum.io/downloads) distribution from [Continuum Analytics](https://www.continuum.io/) and this is the recommended distribution for ``MORTICIA`` users.
+In principle, any Python 2.7 installation that can meet the dependencies should also work.

 ## Repository